Empirically Constraining the Spectra of Stellar Surface Features Using Time-Resolved Spectroscopy: Performance Tests

 The various curves represent different observation durations.
-For a given observation duration, the residual signal can vary strongly as a function of stellar rotation phase.
+For a given observation duration, the residual signal varies strongly as a function of stellar rotation phase.
 This is more pronounced for the shorter durations.
 For example, the residual for an observation covering 0.1 of the stellar rotation can vary from approximately 1\% to over 100\%.
-We attribute this variation to the unequal ability of each phase to contribute a set of component spectra descriptive of the entire photosphere.
-In other words, when fewer or no heterogeneities are present, one cannot extract the necessary information to model the photosphere at a phase showing many heterogeneities.
-Thus, the shorter-duration observations show both larger residuals overall and larger variability in residuals with rotation phase.
-For this reason, we find that only a covering fraction of $\geq90\%$ can reliably constrain the stellar spectra to within the OOT uncertainty (0.5\%).
+For this reason, we find that only a \R{phase coverage} of $\geq90\%$ can reliably constrain the stellar spectra to within the OOT uncertainty (0.5\%).
 Indeed, while the targeted precision of 0.5\% may be achieved for some configurations with only a 40\% phase coverage, it is not achieved for all (average precision $\sim$1\%).